Gramli/Scriper/README.md

 # Scriper
+Are you tired from everyday searching application and scripts?
 Using Scriper you can manage and run all yours scripts or applications from one place.

 Actual version supports: